fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Login as a buyer.
 - Navigate to the payment Guest houses listing
 - page.
-- The user can click the view button .
+- The user can click the "view more" button .
 - Expected Result:
 - The user can view the details of the selected payment Guest house .